vimond/replay/plans.md

 Specific improvements and things to verify

-* Test with subtitles and audio tracks...
+* ✓ Test with subtitles and audio tracks...
 * ✓ Make lockedBitrate and maxBitrate props.
-* Look into setting volume, mute, and pause state on startup.
-* Make sure setting different sources subsequently works.
+* ✓ Make sure setting different sources subsequently works.
 Also test that an empty source shuts down video in a clean way.
+* ✓ Make sure Dash.js works in Streamlab.
+* ✓ Look into setting volume, mute, and pause state on startup.
+Needs to be explicit start values.
+Full outbound API via updateProperty/onStreamPropertyChange.
+* `<PlayerController />` and `<VideoStreamer />` must handle rapid reinstantiations (as happening with `react-rnd@7.4.3`).
 * Improved timeline: Progress track part.
 Time display/preview of seek position.
 The latter should be a separate component.
 * Respect new set of playback technologies in VideoStreamer, replacing dashImpl prop.
-* ✓ Make sure Dash.js works in Streamlab.
-* `<PlayerController />` and `<VideoStreamer />` must support rapid reinstantiations (as happening with `react-rnd@7.4.3`).

 Next leap year: